 Work Away From Home

 If your team can complete certain tasks away from home, and if the current lockdown situation in their area allows, let them know that they can work wherever they’re comfortable.
-Their environment is key to their productivity, and if someone is more inspired and focused in, say a coffee house, they should be able to work there.
+Their environment is key to their productivity.
+If someone is more inspired and focused in, say a coffee house, they should be able to work there.

 The graphic design industry is facing up to testing times in 2020.
 But by using the tips and tools in this article and pivoting the way you and your team works, including the type of projects you take on, your business can come out of the other side in excellent shape